-It’s no secret that COVID-19 has been hard on all of us.
-Our day-to-day lives have been tremendously impacted, whether by loss, fear, profound change or a combination of all three.
+COVID-19 has been hard on everyone.
+Americans have been tremendously impacted, whether by loss, fear, profound change, or a combination of all three.

-Auditors’ experiences are no different and that’s one of the reasons I’ve been so impressed by the public company auditing profession – it hasn’t skipped a beat.
+Auditors’ experiences are no different, which is one of the reasons the public company auditing profession has been so impressive—it hasn’t skipped a beat.
 Auditors have quickly adapted to the new normal while remaining laser-focused on audit quality.

 The pandemic has absolutely brought added complexities and new challenges.
-But audit firms quickly reinforced, tailored, or instituted new policies and procedures to maintain the high standards we hold for ourselves and our work.
+But audit firms have quickly reinforced, tailored, or instituted new policies and procedures to maintain the high standards they hold for themselves and their work.
 Maintaining audit quality has really been the north star for the profession since the pandemic struck.

-I’m confident the public company auditing profession will continue to be an essential component to the continued, orderly operation of our capital markets – an essential element of our national response that will help our economy recover from the COVID-19 crisis.
+The public company auditing profession will continue to be an essential component to the continued, orderly operation of US capital markets—an essential element of the national response that will help the US economy recover from the COVID-19 crisis.

 The challenge of maintaining audit quality has played out in unexpected ways.
 Here’s how auditors have met four key challenges facing public companies during this crisis:

-Audit firms bring independent perspectives to complex accounting issues arising from the pandemic.
+Audit firms bring independent perspectives to the complex accounting issues that have arisen from the pandemic.
 Many companies are for the first time having to issue going concern warnings, which alert investors of potential liquidity issues.
 Another issue new to many companies is the existence of a triggering event that requires an interim impairment test on goodwill to detect the excess book value over its fair value.

 “The audit profession draws on deep experience with clients from varying sectors and of differing sizes to successfully navigate complex financial reporting issues stemming from the onset and continuation of the pandemic,” said Wes Bricker, PwC Vice Chair and US & Mexico Assurance Leader.
 “Auditors have an important role in helping to ensure that stakeholders in the capital markets have credible and timely communications relevant to the quality of financial information companies are reporting, as well as their future operational and financial planning.”

 Management and other employees are working remotely while experiencing unexpected challenges.
 As businesses fail and unemployment reaches historic highs, companies come under pressure.
-As this pressure rises, work from home situations create unique opportunities for fraud and individuals rationalize bad acts to help their company and themselves.
-Add to the mix trillions of dollars in federal aid flushed into the system at a time when our normal sensibilities are compromised, and you get the perfect recipe for a fraud feast.
+As this pressure rises, remote work situations create unique opportunities for fraud and for individuals to rationalize bad acts to help their company and themselves.
+Add to the mix trillions of dollars in federal aid flushed into the system at a time when normal sensibilities are compromised, and you get the perfect recipe for a fraud feast.

 Grant Thornton CEO Brad Preber asserts that detecting and deterring fraud is a shared responsibility.

-“The entire financial reporting ecosystem has a role to play fighting fraud – regulators, internal and external auditors, audit committees, and especially public company management, which is ultimately responsible for designing and implementing programs and controls to deter and detect fraud,” said Preber.
+“The entire financial reporting ecosystem has a role to play fighting fraud—regulators, internal and external auditors, audit committees, and especially public company management, which is ultimately responsible for designing and implementing programs and controls to deter and detect fraud,” he said.

 Remote Inventory Observations

 “Smart glasses can be accretive to quality, because they provide for seamless communications with high resolution and zoom capabilities, empowering the auditor to lead the inventory observation,” said Christian Peo, KPMG National Managing Partner Department of Professional Practice.
-“Senior leaders and subject matter experts can more quickly and efficiently respond to any challenges or questions that arise, solving issues in real-time,” he said.
+“Senior leaders and subject matter experts can more quickly and efficiently respond to any challenges or questions that arise, solving issues in real-time.”

 “Smart glasses will enhance audit quality, while protecting the health and safety of our auditors and the people at the companies we audit,” said Bishop.
 “But the use of smart glasses is not tied strictly to the pandemic.
 We’ve already been testing and piloting this technology, because, while we are confident smart glasses will be effective and uniquely valued today, we know they will be an expectation tomorrow.”

-Whether developing new technologies like smart glasses or repurposing consumer technology like cellular phones to conduct inventory observations, auditors have equipped themselves with the technology needed to maintain audit quality in this remote environment.
+Whether developing new technologies like smart glasses or repurposing consumer technology like cellphones to conduct inventory observations, auditors have equipped themselves with the technology needed to maintain audit quality in today’s remote environment.

 Remote Paper Records